The Matrix T30 is the newest treadmill in the company's lineup, joining the T50 and T75 to make three non-folding choices for you.

 The TF30 is the folding version of the T30.
 The two machines are very similar, except the TF30 is a bit longer, with 15% incline and a stronger 3.25 HP motor.

 The step-up T50 treadmill gives you everything the T30 has, plus a longer 20" x 60" running deck, up to 15% incline, a 3.25 CHP motor a 400 lb max user weight.
 It also adds aluminum side rails and a stronger 7 year parts warranty.
+You also get an additional console option with the 50 and 75 series.

 Just like the TF30, the TF50 is simply the folding version of the T50.
 A bit longer and heavier, but otherwise the two treadmills are identical.